Property Division in California Divorce

 It can sometimes be difficult to determine the fair market value of certain assets, such as small businesses, professional practices, or some illiquid assets (i.e., an interest in a venture capital/private equity fund, art, or antiquities).
 In these instances, you or your attorney will retain valuation experts to ascertain their value.

-Washington State Courts Have Broad Discretion Over Property Division
+California Courts Have Little Discretion Over Property Division

-This is why experienced divorce attorneys are so valuable when making and evaluating potential settlements – there is no substitute for having the advice of an attorney who regularly sees how Washington State courts and individual judges handle property division.
+As noted above, the law governing characterization of property in California is complicated.
+This is why experienced divorce attorneys are so valuable when making and evaluating potential settlements – there is no substitute for having the advice of an attorney who is familiar with the rules governing characterization of property.

-Trust the Washington State Property Division Attorneys at S.L.
+Trust the California Property Division Attorneys at S.L.
 Pitts

-The divorce lawyers at S.L.
-Pitts have decades of experience helping clients in Seattle, Washington and Los Angeles, California resolve their property division disputes.
-If you have questions about community property, fair market value, retirement assets, marital debt, and other marital property, contact the property division attorneys at S.L.
-Pitts today.
+The Los Angeles divorce lawyers at S.L.
+Pitts have years of experience helping clients resolve their property characterization and division disputes.
+If you have questions about community property, separate property, fair market value, retirement assets, marital debt, and other marital property, contact our property division attorneys today.
 We can help to ensure that you get your fair share during the divorce process.
+We can also help resolve any other family law matter related to child support, child custody, spousal support, and more.